Habitability: Habitability in extreme environments

-Human Factors and habitability are important topics for working and living spaces.
+Human factors and habitability are important topics for working and living spaces.
 For space exploration, they are vital for mission success.
 One of the critical characteristics for living and working in extreme environments the dependency on the habitat, its technological capability as well as the sociospatial framing.
 Inhabitants who are exposed to remote and hostile environments, not only must overcome the challenges posed by the dangers and limitations imposed by the particular environment itself, but also experience significant distress from being confined indoors and isolated from civilization and social contact.

 Components of the system include: The setting, the individual, the group or (microsociety) and the time.
 Support and evidence for the need of integrating habitability can be found in every decade.
 Thomas M. Fraser suggested "that habitability can be considered as the equilibrium state, resulting from man-machine-environment-mission interactions which permits man to maintain physiological homeostasis, adequate performance, and psycho-social integrity".

 Habitability of islands

 In 2020, the island of Kökar in the Baltic Sea, not satisfied with common sustainability methods and tools, created a tool called habitability to measure their own attractiveness as a place to live.
 Important characteristics of island societies which have previously been overlooked are, amongst others, the extreme seasonal shifts in human pressure, the need to define distances in time, the intricate business ecosystem of islands, and the transition to renewable, locally produced energy.
 The tool includes 45 indicators grouped into seven areas that can be used to test the habitability of an island society.
-The Finnish Ministry of Economic Affairs end Employment has commissioned Åbo Academy University to implement this tool among the 600 inhabited Finnish islands, and the toolbox is presently being translated into Croatian.
+The Finnish Ministry of Economic Affairs end Employment has commissioned Åbo Akademi University to implement this tool among the 600 inhabited Finnish islands, and the toolbox has been translated into Croatian where the island of Brač is the first to try it out.